JensUweUlrich/ReadBouncer/README.md

 <b>--device</b>
 This is the name of the FlowCell for which we want to do the live depletion.

+<b>--depletion-file and --target-file</b>
+The depletion-file contains the IBF for references we would want to deplete in a real experiment.
+If we also have a priori knowledge about potential organisms in our sample we definitely want to sequence, it is also possible to build an IBF of the reference sequences of those organisms and provide NanoLIVE the IBF as a target filter file.
+This can improve the specificity of the classification.

-<b>--ibf-file, --significance and --error-rate</b>
+<b>--significance and --error-rate</b>
-Before NanoLIVE starts to communicate with MinKNOW, the IBF of the reference sequence set will be loaded. <b>Note that you should always start NanoLIVE before starting the seqencing run in MinKNOW because the IBF has to be loaded first</b>.
-NanoLIVE will tell you when you can start the sequencing run.
-For more accurate classification of reads we are calculating the expected number of mutated kmers for each 500 nucleotide start sequence of the read based on the expected sequencing ```error rate```.
+For more accurate classification of reads we are calculating the expected number of mutated kmers for each read prefix based on the expected sequencing ```error rate```.
 Than a confidence interval for the mutated kmers is calculated as described by [Blanca et. al., 2021](https://www.biorxiv.org/content/10.1101/2021.01.15.426881v2) and the minimum number of matching kmers is calculated based on the upper bound of the confidence interval.
 The significance level of the confidence interval can be specified, but is set to 95% by default.

 <b>--weights</b>
 For CPU based real-time basecalling of Nanopore reads, NanoLIVE integrates [DeepNano-blitz](https://github.com/fmfi-compbio/deepnano-blitz).
 This basecaller uses recurrent neural networks (RNNs) for signal-to-nucleotide translation.
 There are different sizes of RNNs available, e.g. 48, 56, 64, 80, 96 and 256.
 In general, the smaller the RNN the faster basecalling is performed.
 But on the other hand higher RNN weight values provide higher base call accuracy. <b>Note that necessary basecalling speed could only be supported for maximum weights value of 80 on a an Intel Core i7 2,8 GHz processor.
 Therefore we recommend values smaller than 80 to keep up with sequencing speed.</b>